Defensible claim

 A high-trust AI story should not hide the conditions that weaken the claim.
 In the lab, reliability debt, sensor gaps, weather, and physical constraints stay part of the public record.

-The greenhouse is a physical case, but the operating pattern is the same one Verdify applies to software, operations, procurement, quality, compliance, support, finance, and field-service workflows.
+The greenhouse is a physical case, but the learning-loop pattern is the same one Verdify applies to software, operations, procurement, quality, compliance, support, finance, and field-service workflows.

 |---|---|---|